umarhassan-mitodl/sts.080-spring-2016/content/pages/instructor-insights.md

 - HASS ![](/images/educator/icon-question-hass.png)
 - GIR ![](/images/educator/icon-question-gir.png)
-- STS.080 can be applied toward a {{% resource_link "377d5463-a7c7-41b1-bd4f-7288aafad59a" "Bachelor of Science in Science, Technology and Society (Second Major)" %}}, but is not required.
+- STS.080 can be applied toward a [Bachelor of Science in Science, Technology and Society (Second Major)](http://catalog.mit.edu/degree-charts/science-technology-society-sts/), but is not required.

 ### Offered